ericoh17/RRCME/README.md

 ## Run RSRC

-The function to run RSRC is the `r FitRSRCCModel` function.
+The function to run RSRC is the `FitRSRCCModel` function.
-We obtain standard errors by calling the `r boot` function with the `r RunRSRCBootstrap` function.
+We obtain standard errors by calling the `boot` function with the `RunRSRCBootstrap` function.

 ```R
 RSRC_fit <- FitRSRCModel(valid_subset, full_dat, sampling_scheme,